by Mélanie L. Sisley

 And lets admit it, we all like to learn.
 Newspaper, books, television, documentaries (I am newly addicted to Netflix documentaries), audio books and even taking courses.
 We are constantly lending our ear to interesting content.
 Granted it's not always work related, nor should it be, it is a natural instinct, rooted in us at the very start of our existence.
 You can't remember your first years on the planet, but you can see it in your children.

 As a new mom, and an educator, I was in awe of my two daughters first years.
 I even slowed down my business to be a stay-at-home mom so that I could be there to watch and experience it with them (I get why Piaget kept extensive journals on his own children...I didn't though...busy cleaning up the toys).

 During that time, I got a small grant to pursue my masters degree and although I stuck with adult education as a concentration, my daughters had a great deal of influence in choosing self-directed learning as a focus.
 I thought to myself, how can I better understand and capture the natural techniques we use to learn?
 How do we use our minds when no one tells us how?
 Of course the answer was 200 pages long and inspired by a long list of education researchers (of the more important influences, see Dr. Paul Bouchard) but in a nutshell, the Smart Learning model that exposes some of the key areas that influence learning and can make it high impact.

-Wether you are a believer in learning as tool for organizational growth, or you are building an engagement strategy, or a retention strategy, this model can be used as tool to reflect on what you’re organization has in place to foster learning and demonstrate that you understand the reality of the professional journey of your people.
+Wether you are a believer in learning as tool for organizational growth, or you are building an engagement strategy, or a retention strategy, or you as a person want to make your learning more potent, this model can be used as tool to reflect on what you have in place to foster learning and develop an understanding of the dimensions that underpin the professional journey.